 We operate in over 60 countries in the competitive global logistics industry and our activities are closely tied to the global economy.
 International trade is influenced by many factors, including economic and political conditions in the United States and abroad, currency exchange rates, and laws and policies relating to tariffs, trade restrictions, foreign investments and taxation.
-Periodically, governments consider a variety of changes to current tariffs and trade restrictions and accords.
-We cannot predict which, if any, of these proposals may be adopted, or the effects the adoption of any such proposal will have on our business.
+Periodically, governments consider a variety of changes to tariffs and trade restrictions and accords.
+Currently, the United States and China have significantly increased tariffs on certain imports and are engaged in trade negotiations.
+The United Kingdom and the European Union are negotiating the terms of the United Kingdom's exit from the European Union.
+We cannot predict the outcome of these proposals or negotiations, or the effects they will have on our business.
+As governments implement higher tariffs on imports, manufacturers may accelerate, to the extent possible, shipments to avoid higher tariffs and, over time, may shift manufacturing to other countries.
 Doing business in foreign locations also subjects us to a variety of risks and considerations not normally encountered by domestic enterprises.
-In addition to being influenced by governmental policies concerning international trade, our business may also be negatively affected by political developments and changes in government personnel or policies in the United States and other countries, as well as economic turbulence, political unrest and security concerns in the nations in which we conduct business and the future impact that these events may have on international trade and oil prices.
+In addition to being influenced by governmental policies and inter-governmental disputes concerning international trade, our business may also be negatively affected by political developments and changes in government personnel or policies in the United States and other countries, as well as economic turbulence, political unrest and security concerns in the nations in which we conduct business and the future impact that these events may have on international trade and oil prices.